-In FY23 FY26, eligible bargaining unit members shall receive a three two point seven five percent (3.0% 2.75%) across the board increase to base salary.
-In FY24 FY27, eligible bargaining unit members shall receive a two point seven five three percent (2.75% 3.0%) across the board increase to base salary.
-In FY25 FY28, eligible bargaining unit members shall receive a two point five three point two five percent (2.5%3.25%) across the board increase to base salary.
+In FY26, eligible bargaining unit members shall receive a two point seven five percent (2.75%) across the board increase to base salary.
+In FY27, eligible bargaining unit members shall receive a three percent (3.0%) across the board increase to base salary.
+In FY28, eligible bargaining unit members shall receive a three point two five percent (3.25%) across the board increase to base salary.

-The University will seek an appropriation for an adjustment to the across the board compensation increase for bargaining unit members equal to the percentage by which a request for an appropriation for an across the board compensation increase for University of Alaska employees outside the UNAC bargaining unit exceeds the across the board increases set forth in this agreement for Fiscal Year 2023 2026, Fiscal Year 2024 2027, or Fiscal Year 2025 2028.
+The University will seek an appropriation for an adjustment to the across the board compensation increase for bargaining unit members equal to the percentage by which a request for an appropriation for an across the board compensation increase for University of Alaska employees outside the UNAC bargaining unit exceeds the across the board increases set forth in this agreement for Fiscal Year 2026, Fiscal Year 2027, or Fiscal Year 2028.
 The request will be calculated based on the fiscal year of the contract for which the request arises and is limited to across the board increases.
-For example, if, during the term of this agreement, the University sought an appropriation for a three six percent (3% 6%) across the board increase for non-bargaining unit members for Fiscal Year 2024 2027 of this agreement, the University would also request an additional one-quarter three percent (0.25% 3.0%) increase for bargaining unit members for Fiscal Year 2024 2027.
+For example, if, during the term of this agreement, the University sought an appropriation for a six percent (6%) across the board increase for non-bargaining unit members for Fiscal Year 2027 of this agreement, the University would also request an additional three percent (3.0%) increase for bargaining unit members for Fiscal Year 2027.